Associate in Science

 Technical Standards

 Applicants should be aware that thorough background checks are completed by potential employers before obtaining any position with arrest or detention powers, and typically, even before being accepted for an internship.
-Applicants with a criminal history may not be employable, or even eligible for participation in the Criminal Justice Internship Program.
+Applicants with a criminal history may not be employable or even eligible for participation in the Criminal Justice Internship Program.
 Due to the possible negative impact on future employability, applicants are strongly advised to discuss any concerns with the department chair before applying to the program.
-Overall opportunities within the criminal justice field will be favorable for individuals who meet psychological, physical, and personal qualifications.
+Overall, opportunities within the criminal justice field will be favorable for individuals who meet psychological, physical, and personal qualifications.

 Transfer Credit Policy